nathanielgreen/UNDRGRND/README.md

 - `feature`: Code that contains new features or functionality to project code base.
 - `task`: Changes to already existing components or functionality.
-- `bug`: Fixes a broken feature or piece of functionality.
+- `fix`: Fixes a broken feature or piece of functionality.

 ### Committing Code